Rigouta

-The rigouta is a Tunisian fresh soft cheese, produced mainly in the city of Béja.
+Rigouta is a Tunisian fresh soft cheese, produced mainly in the city of Béja.
 The cheese is a close relative to the Italian ricotta and is made with the whey of Sicilo-Sarda sheep.

-Production and Usage
+Production and usage

-The whey is heated at 80-90 °C to coagulate the proteins (albumins and globulins), the result is then drained in small traditional straw baskets, a clean fabric, or a perforated recipient made of plastic or metal.
-The main micro-organisms responsible of the fermentation are: the Lactococcus lactis and the Enterococcus faecalis.
+Whey is heated at 80-90 °C to coagulate the proteins (albumins and globulins); the result is then drained in small traditional straw baskets, a clean fabric, or a perforated receptacle made of plastic or metal.
+The main micro-organisms responsible for the fermentation are Lactococcus lactis and Enterococcus faecalis.

 Rigouta is also used as the basis of several preparations and dishes of Tunisian cuisine.